 Sometimes a parting agent is needed to prevent the casting from sticking to the mould.
 See “mould releases”.

 When the casting is removed from the mould, it usually has lines visible where the mould parts joined.
 These marks must be removed, the process is called “fettling” and we make ceramic fettling files for this purpose.

 Metal castings are also made in moulds, usually consumable, such as Harmonite for gold, Keralite Alcast, Herculite or shell moulding sand for aluminium, Greensand for brass, CO2 sand for iron and steel.
-Some simple shapes can be cast in re-usable moulds made of Kerasic.
-Reusable metal casting moulds are called dies.
+(We sell the CO2 binder as "Keragas").

 Investment casting is where a wax model is made, coated with ceramic, melted out and metal poured in its place.
 See “Investment materials”.

 The data sheets are difficult to compare, so we have a “Moulding table” for comparison of properties.
 Last but not least is the pricelist.

 A moulding material for casting molten metal.
 It requires no baking or pre-treatment of any kind.
 It is a very fine , plasticised, oil bonded sand.
 The oil prevents oxidation and gives the casting a shiny finish.
 It takes up very fine detail and the casting requires no surface finishing.